 Everyone wants to have fun on the water.
 The important thing to remember is staying safe while having fun.
-Canoe & Kayak teamed up with the U.S. Coast Guard to develop a series of water safety skills and tips to times fun and danger free.
+Canoe & Kayak teamed up with the U.S. Coast Guard to develop the following series on water-safety skills and tips to ensure your paddling adventures stay fun and danger-free.

 Don’t leave these guys hanging

 Making sure the bigger boats know you're there

 Suit up for cold water.
 Your life depends on it.

 ACA instructor Jeff Herman wants to save your life.